2015–16 Sheffield Shield season

-The 2015–16 Sheffield Shield season was the 114th season of the Sheffield Shield, the domestic first-class cricket competition in Australia.
+The 2015–16 Sheffield Shield season was the 114th season of the Sheffield Shield, the Australian domestic first-class cricket competition.
 The season began after the conclusion of the Matador BBQs One-Day Cup, and included a break halfway through to allow for the Big Bash League.
 Trials for day/night Tests with a pink ball continued, having been introduced during the previous season.
 All of the matches for rounds one and seven of the tournament were played as day/night games.
 Victoria won their second consecutive title, defeating South Australia by 7 wickets in the final at Gliderol Stadium.
 Travis Head was named player of the series for his 721 runs and 9 wickets during the season.
 Ben Dunk of Tasmania was the leading run-scorer, while Joe Mennie from South Australia took the most wickets.